kinbiko/dotfiles/README.md

    1. Hiragana
 1. Install Magnet from the app store. (paid -- I believe there's a free alternative out there too, but I bought Magnet before I knew about it)
 1. Clone this repo to `~/repos/dotfiles`
-1. Install oh-my-zsh according to their installation instructions.
 1. Make this your `~/.zshrc`:
    ```
    export DOTFILES_DIR=$HOME/repos/dotfiles